leonelmenaia/South-African-mobile-numbers-validation/README.md

 South African mobile numbers validation
 ==============

-This challenge consists on a basic JSON API that can validate phone numbers.
+This challenge consists on a basic PHP JSON API that can validate phone numbers.

 ### Running The Project